9 Simple Ways to Get a Healthy Heart Rate

-Your heart may be beating faster than you realize, and that can be really hard on your ticker.
-Here's why a slower pace is better, and how to tame that beat.
+Is your heart beating faster than you realize?
+That can be really hard on your ticker.
+Here's why you should aim for a healthy heart rate.

 Why a healthy heart rate matters

 One of the factors that can accurately predict your risk of heart problems may be how fast your heart beats when you’re at rest.
 This is a mark of how hard your heart has to work to circulate your blood.
 “At a higher rate, the heart needs more oxygen, stressing the cardiovascular system,” says Kim Fox, MD, of the Royal Brompton Hospital in London.
 A Danish study that followed nearly 2,800 participants for 16 years showed that an elevated resting heart rate is a risk factor for death, independent of physical activity level or other cardiovascular risk factors.
 “The higher your resting heart rate, the harder your heart is working which can indicate an increased risk of cardiovascular conditions such as heart disease and high blood pressure,” says fitness expert Erin Palinski-Wade, RD, CDE, author of 2 Day Diabetes Diet.